Thursday, 23 May 2024

 Awakening, I had an intuition that I should find, in the day to day world, a community like this.
 Why was not clear, it just felt like blind instinct but I cannot remember a feeling so insistent, arising from a dream, certainly not one upon which I subsequently acted.
 I knew this dream was good for me.
 It is obvious now that were I to do something about it in the real world the reason would be in the hope of encountering something similarly beneficial.
 At the time there was no such realisation.
 I was simply too caught up and immediately preoccupied every day upon waking with the need to look after my own family, my mum with Alzheimer's and my very sick father.
 Besides, there was an incumbent sceptical disposition impeding such a possibility.

-Looking up "musicians in the forest" threw up “Folk in the Forest”, a monthly meeting in the Lake District, a famously beautiful outcrop of north western England.
+I went as far as to look up "musicians in the forest" on the and was surprised when the results threw up “Folk in the Forest”, a monthly meeting in the Lake District, a famously beautiful outcrop of north western England.
 It is part of the large administrative district of Cumbria, which they are now again calling by the old name, Cumberland, known in the wider UK for its sausages.
-I had driven past on the M6 dozens of times but never had time to stop.
+I had driven past on the M6 dozens of times but never seemed to have time to stop.

 Respond to every call